To find out further information about any of these organisations, please click on the relevant logo.

 The Leading Edge Partnership programme is an international network for high-performing schools with a commitment to raising achievement through collaboration and innovation.
 It was established in 2003 by the Department for Children, Schools and Families in the UK.
 The programme continues to encourage schools to work together to raise achievement through the sharing of proven ideas and to solve some of the most intractable problems in education.

 The Prince’s Teaching Institute helps teachers bring the latest thinking into their classrooms and supports them to make lasting improvements in what and how they teach.
 The Institute brings passionate teachers together and encourages them to make rigorous curriculum choices, to teach beyond the test and to forge links with like-minded schools and academic institutions.
 Our school is currently working towards being accredited in History.
+Our English department achieved the coveted PTI Subject Leadership mark in 2019.
+We expect to achieve this accreditation in two further subjects over the coming academic year.

 Since 1983, NACE has been working with teachers, school leaders and local authorities to provide support, guidance and expertise to help fulfil the potential of our more able, gifted and talented students.
 NACE members are part of a community of professionals where aspirational provision for the more able, gifted and talented, raises standards and levels of achievement for all.
+In June 2019 we were awarded the NACE Challenge award.
+This prestigious award was gained for our work with our More Able students.
+The work with NACE continues and we have been asked to submit articles of our practice to the NACE journal.

 Nasen is the UK’s leading organisation supporting those who work with or care for children and young people with special and additional educational needs and disabilities.
 Nasen support staff including SENCOs, leaders, teachers, governors and teaching assistants in meeting the needs of the pupils in schools and settings through promoting education, training, development and support.
 Nasen are an invaluable source of advice, offering an exclusive and vital range of benefits.